-As of September 30, 2022, we had cash and cash equivalents of approximately \$16,000.
-We may need to raise additional capital, which cannot be assured.
+As of June 30, 2022, we had cash and cash equivalents of \$0.1 million.
+Based upon our current operating plan, we believe that the anticipated net proceeds of this offering, together with our available cash and cash equivalents, will be sufficient to fund our planned operations through December 2024.
+We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
+To finance our operations beyond that point we may need to raise additional capital, which cannot be assured.
 Moreover, our operating plans may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned.
 In addition, we may seek additional capital due to favourable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.